-The AirFLEX's Header Height system relays the table's proximity to the ground to the combine.
-This allows the combine to adjust feeder house height and tilt (if equipped), to maintain cutter bar clearance from ground in RIGID mode, or maintain float in FLEX mode.
+The Header Height system relays the angle between the header and the subframe then relays it back to the combine.
+This allows the combine to adjust feeder house height and tilt (if equipped), to maintain cutter bar clearance from ground.